-Raffaella however, began honing a different passion in her younger years.
+Raffaella Schlegel, born in Castellanza, Italy, was destined for a career in fashion design.
+Not only did living so close to the fashion capital of Milan contribute to her success in fashion design, but also her exposure to a family member with a similar background in the industry.
+However, Raffaela began honing a different passion in her younger years.
 She was drawn to the water at an early age involving herself in competitive swimming.
 Her efforts came through as she made the Italian National Junior team at only 12 years old, then the National team when she turned 14.
 This experience really nurtured Raffaella’s love for water.

 Fish, amphibians and mammals are the subjects of the images taken by Raffaella.
 The images are printed on fabric, with a multitude of effects and variations.
 Sometimes the subject is clearly identifiable.
-Sometimes it becomes abstract, and exaggerated in its proportions.
+Sometimes it becomes abstract and exaggerated in its proportions.
 Sometimes the focus is on a single and specific detail - such as the scales, gills, or ampoules of Lorenzini (the sensory organs of both sharks and rays) - and the image becomes a purely graphic element.
 The chromatic palette reflects the richness of the reference world: a kaleidoscope full of hues - light or deep - between blue and bright blue, coral red, natural tones, sand gold, as well as the intense tones of the earth and bush landscape.